Due to the current situation we are not recruiting for any Volunteers. We will update the website as soon as this changes. Thank you.

 PARS Community Volunteer and PARS Telephone Support Volunteer.
 Both roles offer volunteers the opportunity to work directly with our clients either in the community or over the phone based in our office in Rawdon, Leeds.

 Telephone Support Volunteers

-Telephone support volunteers offer emotional support over the phone, helping clients begin to understand their abusive relationship while they wait for face to face support from a Community Volunteer or worker.
+Telephone support volunteers offer emotional support over the phone, helping clients begin to understand their abusive relationship while they wait for one to one support from a Community Volunteer or worker.

 - Answering incoming calls to the service from professionals, clients and those seeking more information, signposting where relevant and taking self-referrals.

 - Keeping client records updated on our case management system.

 Community volunteers work with clients to help them understand their abusive relationship, supporting them on a journey to recovery through one to one sessions in the clients own home, or another safe location.

 - Carrying out face to face visits, holding a caseload of 2-3 clients.